lynnemunini/transact-api/README.md

 # **Transaction Management API**

 A Spring Boot project that provides RESTful APIs for managing customers, accounts, transactions, and funds transfers.
-The system includes secure endpoints with spring security, message queuing with RabbitMQ, logging to files, and support for Docker containerization.
+The system includes secure endpoints with Spring Security, message queuing with RabbitMQ, logging to files, and support for Docker containerization.

 ---

 ## **Features**

 1. **Customer Management:**
    - Register a new customer.
 2. **Account Management:**
    - Create accounts for customers.
    - Retrieve account balances.
    - Perform funds transfers between accounts.
 3. **Transaction Management:**
    - Persist transaction details in a MySQL database.
    - Publish transaction messages to RabbitMQ.
 4. **Security:**
    - Endpoints secured using Spring Security basic authentication.
 5. **Logging:**
    - Errors and activities logged to a file and ready for integration with log aggregation systems.
 6. **Containerized Setup:**
    - Dockerized application with Docker Compose for MySQL and RabbitMQ services.

 ---